Preserve-Then-Quantize: Balancing Rank Budgets for Quantization Error Reconstruction in LLMs¶

 TL;DR¶

-The authors propose SRR (Structured Residual Reconstruction), which explicitly splits the fixed low-rank budget \(r\) in QER (Quantization Error Reconstruction) into two parts: "preserve the top \(k\) principal singular directions before quantization" and "use the remaining \(r-k\) ranks to fit the residual."
-They provide a closed-form criterion requiring only a single random probe to select \(k^\star\) per layer, consistently outperforming LQER/QERA in 2/3-bit PTQ and QPEFT.
+The authors propose SRR (Structured Residual Reconstruction), which explicitly splits the fixed low-rank budget \(r\) in Quantization Error Reconstruction (QER) into two parts: "preserving \(k\) principal singular directions before quantization" and "fitting the residual with the remaining \(r-k\) rank".
+Using a closed-form criterion based on a one-shot random probe to select \(k^\star\) per layer, SRR consistently outperforms LQER/QERA in 2/3-bit PTQ and QPEFT.

 Background & Motivation¶

-Limitations of Prior Work: All existing methods allocate the entire rank budget \(r\) to fitting the residual \(\mathbf{S}(\mathbf{W}-\mathbf{Q})\).
-However, in low-bit regimes, quantization errors are typically dense and high-rank, while the truly "low-rank" component is \(\mathbf{S}\mathbf{W}\) itself—transformer weights in the activation scaling space are highly anisotropic, with energy concentrated in a few principal singular directions.
-As a result, quantization first destroys these high-energy directions, leaving a noisy, high-rank residual for the limited rank budget to fit, leading to diminishing returns.
+Limitations of Prior Work: Existing methods allocate the entire rank budget \(r\) to fitting the residual \(\mathbf{S}(\mathbf{W}-\mathbf{Q})\).
+However, in low-bit regimes, quantization error is typically dense and high-rank, while \(\mathbf{S}\mathbf{W}\) itself is actually "low-rank"—Transformer weights in activation-scaled space are highly anisotropic, with energy concentrated in a few principal singular directions.
+Consequently, quantization first destroys these high-energy directions, leaving a noisy, high-rank residual that the limited rank budget struggles to reconstruct.

-Key Challenge: The "purpose" of the rank budget is implicitly locked to "residual compensation," but in reality, a rank budget can be used in two more efficient ways—either to preserve the principal subspace before quantization (structural preservation) or to repair the residual after quantization (error reconstruction).
-Which is more effective depends on the spectral shape of each layer.
+Key Challenge: The "usage" of the rank budget is locked into "residual compensation" by default.
+In reality, a rank budget can be used more efficiently in two ways: either preserving the principal subspace before quantization (structure preservation) or reconstructing errors after quantization (error reconstruction).
+Which usage is more cost-effective depends on the spectral shape of the specific layer.

-Goal: Given a fixed rank budget \(r\), address two subproblems—(i) Is there a unified framework for "preserving \(k\)-dimensional principal structure first, then quantizing, then using \(r-k\) to repair the residual"? (ii) How can one select the optimal \(k\) per layer/matrix without brute-force enumeration?
+Goal: Given a fixed rank budget \(r\), this work aims to answer two questions: (i) whether there exists a unified framework for "preserving \(k\) dimensions of structure, quantizing, and then reconstructing the residual with \(r-k\) dimensions"; and (ii) how to select the optimal \(k\) per layer and per matrix without brute-force enumeration.

-Key Insight: The authors treat the singular spectrum of \(\mathbf{S}\mathbf{W}\) as a "prior signal"—the faster the spectral decay and the more concentrated the energy, the more worthwhile it is to allocate rank to preservation; the flatter the decay, the more worthwhile to allocate rank to the residual.
-With the additional assumption that quantization noise is approximately isotropic, the choice of \(k\) can be formulated as minimizing \(\rho_k(\mathbf{S}\mathbf{W})\cdot\rho_{r-k}(\mathbf{S}\mathbf{E})\), where \(\rho_p(\mathbf{A})\) is the energy ratio remaining after rank-\(p\) truncation, and \(\mathbf{E}\) can be approximated by a single \(\mathcal{U}[-1,1]\) random matrix.
+Key Insight: The authors treat the singular spectrum shape of \(\mathbf{S}\mathbf{W}\) as a "prior signal"—the faster the spectral decay and more concentrated the energy, the more valuable it is to spend the rank on preservation; the flatter the decay, the more rank should be reserved for the residual.
+Combined with the assumption that quantization noise is approximately isotropic, the choice of \(k\) can be formulated as minimizing \(\rho_k(\mathbf{S}\mathbf{W})\cdot\rho_{r-k}(\mathbf{S}\mathbf{E})\), where \(\rho_p(\mathbf{A})\) is the energy ratio of the tail after rank-\(p\) truncation, and \(\mathbf{E}\) is a simple \(\mathcal{U}[-1,1]\) random matrix proxy.

 Method¶